Espresso115/CTF-Walkthroughs/CyberDefenders/Sysinternals/README.md

 For this lab we will use tools like: FTK Imager, Amache Parser & VirusTotal.

-Download the file and open the disk image in FTK Imager.
-(Autopsy also works.)
+Download the file and open the disk image in FTK Imager (or Autopsy).

 ### 1. What was the malicious executable file name that the user downloaded?